Zwerd/zwerd.github.io/_posts/2019-02-17-new_open_source_app.md

 ![MyGemach-17.png](/assets/images/MyGemach-17.png)

-in that example I made some changes on the card section, The Card component is display the foundation and by pressing it you navigate to the screen of that foundation, to select item on the home screen (which is the foundation itself) you need to made long press, that action change the value of the selected in the foundetion from false to true, and if selected is true, on the map function we render every item on the dictionary to be with some blue color to state that this item was selected.
+in that example I made some changes on the card section, The Card component is display the foundation and by pressing it you navigate to the screen of that foundation, to select item on the home screen (which is the foundation itself) you need to made long press, that action change the value of the selected in the foundation from false to true, and if selected is true, on the map function we render every item on the dictionary to be with some blue color to state that this item was selected.

 I write some function named `this.selectedItem()` that change the selected key on every item that selected by the user, so the selected item in the end of the day should look like that:
 ```